-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, plant and equipment Non-current assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred.
+How Honorisistics Fffort if Astrol Board Item Uncertainties Effect if Actual Results Differ from Assumptions D ( ) ( N S C - Property, plant and equipment Non-current assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred.
 The current economic climate makes it uncertain that the PCC Group will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives of the assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset decreases.
 It is estimated that the annual depreciation charge for property, plant and equipment would increase by £1.273m every year the useful lives of the PCC Group's property, plant and equipment asset base were reduced.
 Police pensions liability Estimation of the liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are expected to increase, changes in retirement ages, mortality rates and expected return on pension fund assets.
 The Government Actuary's Department (GAD) have been engaged to provide the PCC Group with expert advice about the assumptions to be applied.
 The effects on the net pension liability of changes in individual assumptions can be measured.
 For instance, a 0.5% increase in the rate of increase in salaries would have a £18.2m increase in the Police Pension Scheme Liability.
 A one year increase in the life expectancy of Police Pensioners would result in the Police Pension Liability increasing by £35.7m.
 However, the assumptions interact in complex and sensitive ways.
 During 2016/17, GAD advised that the net pensions' liability had increased by £251.2m due to changes in financial assumptions used.
 In the previous financial year the net pension liability decreased as a result of losses of £136.1m attributable to changes in financial assumptions.
 In their IAS19 report on the Police Officer Pension Scheme the actuary has reported that the new scheme came into place in 2015 and that this may impact on retirement patterns.
 However there is no scheme experience data yet which would highlight this change.
-Any adjustment that could be made would be highly subjective therefore no adjustment Arrears At 31st March 2017, the PCC Group had a balance of Sundry Debtors of £1.017m.
-A review of historical levels of debt that have had to be written off in previous years suggested that a year-end provision for bad debts of £1,000 was required. has been made.
-A 1% increase in the average amount of debts requiring write off would require an increase in the bad debt provision at 31^{st} March 2017 of £16,000.
+Any adjustment that could be made would be highly subjective therefore no adjustment has been made.

+Item Uncertainties Effect if Actual Results Differ from Assumptions Accumulated Absences Estimation of the liability with respect to untaken annual leave, flexi balances, rest days for recovery and overtime on the card requires the use of sampling techniques to form a reliable estimate of the outstanding liability.
+Sample size and methodology can all impact on the final estimated liability.
+The effect of a 1% increase in untaken accumulated absences results in a £22,000 increase in the estimated liability.
+Arrears At 31st March 2017, the PCC Group had a balance of Sundry Debtors of £1.017m.
+A review of historical levels of debt that have had to be written off in previous years suggested that a year-end provision for bad debts of £13,000 was required.
+A 1% increase in the average amount of debts requiring write off would require an increase in the bad debt provision at 31st March 2017 of £16,000.